CharlesYWL/ElementTower/README.md

 We want to combine Classic Strategy Game Tower Defence and AutoChess with some interseting gambling system like drawing cards from a card pool.
 ### Background Story
 Long long ago, this world has been controlled by a cruel devil.
 However, a group of warriors came here and defeated this devil to free the people on this land.
 The devil has been keeping developing his power to try to come back one day.
 Now, the devil is back, and warriors are leading to fight to protect the land.
-### Basic
-We have designed eleven elements towers in total.
-They are, crystal tower, infernal tower(namely fire element), shadow tower,
 ### Gameplay explanation
 You will need to build your element towers to defeat the enemy waves and protect home.
 There are totally three Gates from the wall that enemy broke, and they will flood in through three routes.
 Fortunately, the Enemy will only start their attack during Night time.
 So, arm yourself and build the element towers during Day time.